nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 3. If the `InvalidCommandException` is thrown, `parseUserInput()` will be terminated and `WerkIt` will continue on `startContinuousUserPrompt()` and to process from step 1 again once a new userInput is received.
 4. If one of the `createExitCommand()`, `createHelpCommand()` is called.
-In the case that the userInput contains any non-spacing characters other than the first non-null component, `InvalidCommandException` will be thrown.
+In the case that the userInput contains any non-spacing characters other than the first non-null component mentioned in step 2, `InvalidCommandException` will be thrown.
 Otherwise, the constructor of `HelpCommand` or `ExitCommand` will be called to create the `Command` object and return to `WerkIt`.
 5. If one of the `createExerciseCommand()`, `createWorkoutCommand()`, `createPlanCommand()`, `createScheduleCommand()`, `createSearchCommand()` is called.
 The method will check the validity of the remaining userInput, if any component of the userInput is invalid, an `InvalidCommandException` will be thrown.
 Otherwise, the constructor of the appropriate